Lays of Ancient Rome: Horatius

 In the brave days of old.

 The Battle of Lake Regillus

 The next poem, The Battle of Lake Regillus, celebrates the Roman victory over the Latin League at the Battle of Lake Regillus.
 Several years after the retreat of Lars Porsena and the Etruscans, Rome was threatened by a Latin army led by the deposed Roman king, Lucius Tarquinius Superbus, together with his son, Titus Tarquinius, and his son-in-law, Octavius Mamilius, prince of Tusculum.

-This poem includes a number of finely described single-combats, in conscious imitation of Homer's Iliad.
+This poem includes a number of single-combats described in fine detail, in conscious imitation of Homer's Iliad.